jaspervdj/patat/README.md

 code of presentations downloaded from the internet before running them if they contain `eval` settings.

-Aside from the command, there are three more options:
+Aside from the command, there are four more options:

  -  `fragment`: Introduce a pause (see [fragments](#fragmented-slides)) in between showing the original code block and the output.
 Defaults to `true`.